FunscriptToolbox

 How to create synchronized .funscript for a remastered video

-If you have acces to scene.funscript, scene.mp4 and new-remastered-scene.mp4, the easiest way to create a synchronized funscript for the remastered scene is to open a command prompt and use this command:
+If you have access to scene.funscript, scene.mp4 and new-remastered-scene.mp4 (and scene.asig, if the scene.funscript doesn’t include an audio signature), the easiest way to create a synchronized funscript for the remastered scene is to:

 Good tool! :+1: